kubereboot/kured/DEVELOPMENT.md

 We are welcoming any change to increase our test coverage.
 See also our github issues for the label `testing`.

-### Updating helm charts

-Helm charts are continuously published.
-Any change in `charts/` will be immediately pushed in production.

 ## Automated testing